aantron/ocaml.org/data/planet/ocamlpro/beta-release-of-opam.md

 $ opam upgrade lwt re # upgrade re and lwt if necessary
 </code></pre>
 <h3>Conclusion</h3>
-<p>I&rsquo;ve briefly explained some of the main features of OPAM.
+<p>I’ve briefly explained some of the main features of OPAM.
 If you want to go further, I would advise to read the <a href="https://opam.ocamlpro.com/doc/Advanced_Usage.html">user</a> and <a href="https://opam.ocamlpro.com/doc/Packaging.html">packager</a> tutorials.
 If you really want to understand the internals of OPAM, you can also read the <a href="https://github.com/OCamlPro/opam/blob/master/doc/dev-manual/dev-manual.pdf?raw=true">developer manual</a>.</p>